Mishkat06/simple-api-fetcher/README.md

      ```bash
      python --version
      ```
-   - Install the required `requests` library, which is used to make API calls:
+   - Install the required libraries (`requests` for API calls, `flask` for the backend server):
      ```bash
-     pip install requests
+     pip install requests flask
      ```

 2. **Clone the Repository**: